 All eligible grade 11 public-school students take the PSAE.
 Students with disabilities have the option of taking the PSAE under conditions that accommodate their individual disabilities.
-Students whose Individualized Education Programs (IEPs) identify the PSAE as being inappropriate for them, even with accommodations, are required to take the state's alternate assessment.
-Students with limited English proficiency (LEP) must take the PSAE, except for students who have been in state-approved bilingual education programs for less than three cumulative academic years and whose lack of English as determined by an English language proficiency test would keep them from understanding the PSAE test questions.
+Students whose Individualized Education Programs (IEPs) identify the PSAE as being inappropriate for them, even with accommodations, are required to take the Illinois Alternate Assessment (IAA).
+All students with limited

+English proficiency (LEP) must take the PSAE.
+Students who have been in a state-approved Transitional Bilingual Education (TBE) program or Transitional Program of Instruction (TPI) for five or fewer years are eligible to test under State-Allowed Accommodations (see p.
+3).

-In April 2006, the PSAE was administered in Illinois in grade 11.
-Table 1.2 presents the demographic characteristics of the grade 11 students tested in 2006.
+In April 2009, the PSAE was administered in Illinois in grade 11.
+Table 1.2 presents the demographic characteristics of the grade 11 students tested in 2009.

-Table 1.2: Demographic characteristics of grade 11 students taking the spring 2006 PSAE (Reported as percentages)
+Table 1.2: Demographic Characteristics of Grade 11 Students Taking the Spring 2009 PSAE (Reported as Percentages)

 Gender Percent

-Female 51
+Female 50

-Male 49
+Male 50

 No response 0

 Race/Ethnicity

+American Indian or Alaska Native <1

+Asian American or Pacific Islander 4

 African American/Black 16

-Caucasian American/White 64

-American Indian/Alaskan Native 0

-Hispanic (non-black) 12
+Hispanic (non-black) 15

-Asian American/Pacific Islander 4
+Caucasian American/White 62

-Multiracial/Ethnic 1
+Multiracial/Ethnic 2

-No response 4
+No response <1